martin-hughes/thermopro-tools/docs/commands/0x26-unknown.md

 A command with unknown purpose.
 Only appears once per session when the app drives the thermometer.

+This command must be replied to, or the ThermoPro App will refuse to communicate with the thermometer.

 ## Example

 * Command: `26 00 26`